-Dental Implants Alexandria VA
+Dental Implants Alexandria

-Permanently Replacing Missing Teeth
+Permanently Replacing Missing Teeth in Alexandria

 Dental implants have revolutionized dentistry by providing a foundation for replacement teeth.
 In patients who have not lost all of their teeth, implants support crowns that look, feel and function like natural teeth without attaching to or damaging adjacent teeth.
 For those patients who have lost all their teeth, implants are a great way to anchor a moving denture.

 - Why Dental Implants?

 - Implants versus a Bridge